FusionAuth/fusionauth-ebooks/README.md

 Gather some previously written content.
 If not written by one author, add author attribution.
 See the kubernetes ebook for an example.

+Check it in to this repository in a subdirectory.
+Create a subdirectory in that directory for images.

 Remove useless links and CTAs.

 Update the text like "article/blog/post/guide" to chapter